tyme-app/plugins/README.md

 // Returns the localized string for a given identifier utils.localize(string)

-// Logs a value to the Tyme debug log
+// Logs a value to a debug log
 // (Enable it in Tyme > Preferences > Developer > Debug Log)
-utils.log(value)
+utils.log(string)

 // Converts a markdown string to HTML utils.markdownToHTML(markdown)